pyrypiironen/wolt_2024/README.md

 ## Usage

+Activate the virtual environment by `source venv/bin/activate`

+If your local machine doesn't run the Application without errors, use command `pip install -r requirements.txt` to install specific packages and avoid version mismatch. (note: not every package are mandatory, there is also packages from some other projects I have done - I am still learning using environments the most efficient way)

 The Application starts running on your local machine by `uvicorn main:app`

 When the application is running you can send a POST request to `http://127.0.0.1:8000/delivery_fee/`